 Finally, we improve upon the previous results~\cite{BeKo17} concerning elastic substrates by replacing the intricate factor in the upper bound $\exp(\sqrt{\log(h)})$ with a more straightforward power-law expression involving logarithms.

-There are many areas of material science, where the occurrence and properties of microstructure were successfully explained based on the energy minimization: magnetics~\cite{Ot02,GiZw23}, type-I superconductors~\cite{ChCoKoOt08} (see also \cite{R1,R2,RSS} for recent developments in type-II superconductivity), shape-memory alloys~\cite{BeGo15}, diblock copolymers~\cite{ChPe10}, to name just a few.
+There are many areas of material science where the occurrence and properties of microstructure have been successfully explained based on energy minimization: magnetics~\cite{Ot02,GiZw23}, type-I superconductors~\cite{ChCoKoOt08} (see also \cite{R1,R2,RSS} for recent developments in type-II superconductivity), shape-memory alloys~\cite{BeGo15}, diblock copolymers~\cite{ChPe10}, to name just a few.
 In all of them, one minimizes a non-convex energy regularized with a higher-order term.
-The non-convex part of the energy favors oscillations, while the higher-order part limits the speed of them.
-The regularizing term having small prefactor (in the present case played by the non-dimensionalized thickness of the sheet), the weaker regularization allows for rapid oscillations and gives rise to a microstructure.
+The non-convex part of the energy favors oscillations, while the higher-order part limits their rate.
+With the regularizing term having a small prefactor (in the present case played by the non-dimensionalized thickness of the sheet), weaker regularization allows for rapid oscillations and gives rise to a microstructure.

 Before we proceed to the actual statements, let us put our result into perspective.
-Over the last decade, there was a vast activity in studying deformations of thin elastic sheets, in particular their ability to deal with compressive stresses.
-To allow for experiments with extremely thin sheets with thickness as small as several tens of nanometers, one usually place them on a liquid bath -- either straight or curved as in the 6case of a droplet~\cite{KuRuDaMe20,PaHo++16}.
-A flat elastic sheet lying on a curved substrate induces necessary stresses~\cite{DaSuGr19,HoDa15,HuRoBi11}, the compressive ones usually being relaxed by the out-of-plane oscillations.
-These deformations might be quite large, hence requiring new physical arguments based on the nonlinear stability theory~\cite{Ve19}.
-Recently, new physical arguments to take advantage of localized delamination to release the incompatibility in some case were analyzed~\cite{BoDo++23,DaDe21}.
+Over the last decade, there has been vast activity in studying deformations of thin elastic sheets, in particular their ability to deal with compressive stresses.
+To allow for experiments with extremely thin sheets with thickness as small as several tens of nanometers, one usually places them on a liquid bath---either flat or curved as in the case of a droplet~\cite{KuRuDaMe20,PaHo++16}.
+When a flat elastic sheet lies on a curved substrate, stresses arise within the sheet~\cite{DaSuGr19,HoDa15,HuRoBi11}, with the compressive components typically relieved by out‑of‑plane oscillations.
+These deformations might be quite large, hence requiring new physical arguments based on nonlinear stability theory~\cite{Ve19}.
+Recently, new physical arguments exploiting localized delamination to release incompatibility in some cases have been analyzed~\cite{BoDo++23,DaDe21}.